Health Care Service Corp. health insurance review and ratings 2025

 How HCSC scores for digital experience

-Just 18% of survey respondents said they were satisfied with HCSC’s digital experience, which includes its website and mobile app.
-But it should be noted that none of the companies in our ranking scored highly here.
+More than 70% of survey respondents said they were satisfied with HCSC’s digital experience, which includes its website and mobile app.
+The winner in this category was Molina.

 Insurance company Survey score for digital experience